VidarStiernstrom/ysf-alfem/README.md

-# Augmented Lagrangian finite element solver for yield-stress flow.
+# Augmented Lagrangian finite element solver for yield-stress flow

 This repository provides a Python implementation of an augmented Lagrangian finite element method for viscoplastic yield-stress flow.
 The finite element method is implemented using [FEniCSx](https://fenicsproject.org/).